 We use a comprehensive simulation study to show the effectiveness of the proposed mechanism against an extensive set of security attacks, including blackhole, selective-forwarding, on-off, and opportunity-wasting attacks, as well as selfish behavior to prioritize transmission opportunities.
-Our contributions are as follows: (i) We develop a new mechanism, called virtual trust queuing, to secure the backpressure algorithm.

-(ii) We show that the virtual trust queue mechanism, as a generic solution to secure the backpressure algorithm, offers guaranteed attack resilience as well as sustains the throughput performance for the backpressure algorithm. (iii) We demonstrate that the backpressure algorithm with virtual trust queuing is a viable secure solution for practical implementation of dynamic scheduling and routing in wireless networks. (iv) We conduct extensive simulations to show that the virtual trust queue mechanism can significantly improve the throughput performance by securing backpressure scheduling against a broad range of malicious attacks and selfish node behaviors.
+Our contributions are as follows: (i) we develop a new mechanism, called virtual trust queuing, to secure the backpressure algorithm; (ii) we show that the virtual trust queue mechanism, as a generic solution to secure the backpressure algorithm, offers guaranteed attack resilience as well as sustains the throughput performance for the backpressure algorithm; (iii) we demonstrate that the backpressure algorithm with virtual trust queuing is a viable secure solution for practical implementation of dynamic scheduling and routing in wireless networks; (iv) we conduct extensive simulations to show that the virtual trust queue mechanism can significantly improve the throughput performance by securing backpressure scheduling against a broad range of malicious attacks and selfish node behaviors.

 The rest of this paper is organized as follows.
-In Section II, we describe preliminaries and models for the backpressure algorithm and its vulnerabilities.
-In Sections III and IV, we design and evaluate the virtual trust queue based backpressure algorithm, respectively.
-In Section V, we discuss related work.
-Finally, we conclude the paper in Section VI.
+In Section 2, we describe preliminaries and models for the backpressure algorithm and its vulnerabilities.
+In Sections 3 and 4, we design the virtual trust queue based backpressure algorithm and analyze its security properties, respectively.
+In Section 5, we present our simulation results.
+In Section 6, we discuss related work.
+Finally, we conclude the paper in Section 7.

-II.
-PRELIMINARIES: BACKPRESSURE AND VULNERABILITIES
+2 PRELIMINARIES: BACKPRESSURE ALGO-RITHM AND ITS VULNERABILITIES